 I recently spent a week exploring and photographing the spectacular region of Umbria in Italy.
 Part One of my journey is about the beautiful town of Todi.

-After spending a few days relaxing and exploring the landscapes of Umbria, the next stop on the tour was the fabulous old town of Orvieto, one of the prettiest towns in Italy.
+After spending a few days relaxing and exploring the landscapes of Umbria, the next stop on the tour was the fabulous old town of Orvieto, one of the prettiest small towns in Italy.

 Orvieto is one of Italy’s big-hitters, and definitely not to be missed.